Hound Labs, Inc. Announces Initial Results of Clinical Studies and Data from Pioneering Research Using the HOUND® CANNABIS BREATHALYZER

 “We developed portable technology that meets or exceeds the gold standard used by forensic laboratories throughout the world.”

 – Dr. Mike Lynn, CEO and co-founder of Hound Labs

-“In partnership with Triple Ring Technologies, we developed portable technology that meets or exceeds the gold standard used by forensic laboratories throughout the world,” said Dr. Mike Lynn, CEO and co-founder of Hound Labs.
-“We offer a solution that not only extends the boundaries of clinical research but also provides better information about recent marijuana use for employers, law enforcement and legislators who are trying to balance public safety with the fair treatment of responsible cannabis users.”
+“In partnership with Triple Ring Technologies, we developed technology that meets or exceeds the gold standard used by forensic laboratories throughout the world,” said Dr. Mike Lynn, CEO and Co-Founder of Hound Labs.
+“We offer a solution that not only extends the boundaries of clinical research but also provides better information about recent marijuana use for employers, law enforcement, and legislators who are trying to balance public safety with the fair treatment of cannabis users.”

-Hound Labs continues to conduct research with Triple Ring Technologies using the Hound marijuana and alcohol breathalyzer.
+Hound Labs continues to conduct research with Triple Ring Technologies using the HOUND® CANNABIS BREATHALYZER.
 Clinical studies with UCSF are ongoing.
 The company will release research results throughout the year.

-1 THC (tetrahydrocannabinol) is the primary psychoactive ingredient in marijuana.
+1 THC (tetrahydrocannabinol) is the primary psychoactive compound in cannabis.

 2 Couper, Fiona J. and Barry K. Logan, “Drugs and Human Performance Fact Sheets,” NHTSA, 2017.
 See also Grotenhermen, F. et al., “Developing science-based per se limits for driving under the influence of cannabis (DUIC).
 Findings and recommendations by an expert panel,” Nova-Institut, Hurth, DE, 2006.